LIA-AI-Agent/LIA_AI/docs/README.md

-# LIA AI - Your Memecoin Trading Companion
+# VIA AI - Your Memecoin Trading Companion

-LIA AI is a sophisticated AI-driven assistant designed to provide actionable insights for memecoin traders, particularly in the fast-paced world of pump.fun coins.
-By leveraging advanced analytics, sentiment evaluation, and real-time market data, LIA helps you navigate the volatile memecoin ecosystem with confidence.
-Whether you're a newcomer or an experienced trader, LIA AI equips you with the tools needed to make informed decisions and maximize your profits.
+VIA AI is a sophisticated AI-driven assistant designed to provide actionable insights for memecoin traders, particularly in the fast-paced world of pump.fun coins.
+By leveraging advanced analytics, sentiment evaluation, and real-time market data, VIA helps you navigate the volatile memecoin ecosystem with confidence.
+Whether you're a newcomer or an experienced trader, VIA AI equips you with the tools needed to make informed decisions and maximize your profits.

 ---